 PracticesAntitrust and Competition Corporate and Commercial Mergers and Acquisitions Telecommunications

 IndustriesAviation Pharmaceuticals Healthcare Manufacturing and Industrial Consumer Products Telecommunications

 Mr. Garcia specializes in antitrust and competition law, actively participating in all types of cases before the competition authorities, from complex pre-merger filings, to investigations, administrative procedures, constitutional (Amparo) proceedings, as well as leniency applications.
-Mr. Garcia also regularly advises multinationals and private equity investors on acquisitions and investments in Mexico across multiple industries.
+Mr. Garcia also regularly advises multinationals and private equity investors on acquisitions and investments in Mexico across multiple industries, including digital platforms.
 Mr. Garcia has participated in some of the most relevant and sophisticated cases before the antitrust authorities.
-Most notably, recently Mr. Garcia advised AT&T in the acquisition of Nextel Mexico for approximately US$2 billion, Carlyle in the sale of Veyance to Continental, Delta Airlines in its joint cooperation agreement with Grupo Aeromexico, and Nokia in the acquisition of sole control over Alcatel-Lucent
+Most notably, recently Mr. Garcia advised AT&T in the acquisitions of DirecTV, Nextel Mexico and Time Warner, Delta Airlines in its joint cooperation agreement with and investment in Grupo Aeromexico, and Nokia in the acquisition of sole control over Alcatel-Lucent, among many others.

 Mr. Garcia has been ranked or cited as Band 1, Tier 1 or equivalent in antitrust and competition by many publications, including: Chambers & Partners, Global Competition Review, The Legal 500, Best Lawyers and Who’s Who Legal.